Best 10 Longest 4K HDMI Cable [2025]

 An HDMI Over Ethernet extender consists of two components: a transmitter and a receiver.

-They can extend a signal from one location to another up to 200 feet (10 meters) in 1080p resolution.
+They can extend a signal from one location to another up to 200 feet (10 metres) in 1080p resolution.

 This type of extender has many advantages over standard HDMI, including better flexibility when integrating home theatre components.

-The transmitter is connected to the display, while the receiver plugs into an Ethernet port.
+The transmitter connected to the display, while the receiver plugs into an Ethernet port.

 When choosing an HDMI extender, it’s important to make sure your network is beefy enough to support the greatest distance the device can reach.